Sexism in American comics: Modern day gender gap

 In her comics column on Comics Alliance, Kate Leth wrote:

 If you are a woman in comics people will always be asking you: What's it like being a woman in comics?
 The question has always bothered me—it's never really mattered.
 The world of Indie and webcomics has always felt fairly welcoming and balanced.
 Queer-friendly, too!
 A few weeks ago, I found myself in the middle of a real old boys club, a first for me.
 It was...an experience.
 I spent a weekend trying to ignore the endless supply of sexist, racist, bigoted "jokes" I kept hearing ...
 If you don't know how to talk to a woman without either bullying or hitting on her, let me ask: what's it like being YOU in comics?
 'Cause man, it must suck.

+Sexism in Costumes

+Many female superheroes are scantily clad.
+This is because they are primarily dressed to appeal to the male gaze.
+This means that they tend to be oversexualized.
+The male superheroes with tight costumes tend to have their muscles accentuated.
+Their outfits tend to cover their entire body as well.
+Female superheroes have their chests accentuated, and have lots of skin showing.

+For example, Wonder Woman has a tight outfit that is only a leotard.
+Not only her costume, but in the fact that some people believe that her creator (William Moulston Marston) wrote her weakness as being tied up for his own benefit.

+Recently, there have been changes to the outfits.
+Not just in the comics being released, but in the more recent film adaptations.
+Examples include Scarlet Witch/Wanda Maximoff (played by Elizabeth Olson) and Wonder Woman/Diana Prince (played by Gal Gadot).

+Unfortunately, the female superheroes are not the only ones being placed in sexist costumes.
+Many female villains are also subject to sexual costume designs.
+Catwoman in the Batman Comics is usually in a tight, latex suit.
+Even in the film, Batman Returns, the outfit was not changed when Catwoman was played by Michelle Pfeiffer.
+Other female villans, such as Poison Ivy, Harley Quinn, and Killer Frost suffer the same fate.